 How can physiological states impact our feelings?

 Have you ever found yourself angry, grumpy, or lashing out at a loved one - only to realize you're hungry?
 We've all had moments when our body's state - be that hunger, fatigue, or illness - has impacted our feelings and how we react to the world around us.
 My research seeks to clarify the neurobiological and psychological mechanisms underpinning why homeostatic fluctuations matter so much for our emotional and social lives.
-Less work examines metabolic and inflammatory processes as "affect inductions."
-As such, I'm increasingly fascinated by the gut-brain axis and how this axis, along with hunger / satiety hormones ghrelin and leptin interact with inflammation and other dimensions of psychophysiology to impact social affective outcomes.
+Less work examines metabolic and inflammatory processes can act as "affect inductions" that change our moods.
+As such, I'm increasingly fascinated by how metabolic and immune processes are represented in the brain and can in turn impact affective experiences and social cognition.

 MacCormack, J.K., & Lindquist, K.A.
 (2018).
 Feeling hangry?
 How hunger is conceptualized as emotion.
 Emotion, 19, 301-319.

-MacCormack, J. K., & Muscatell, K. A. (in press).
+MacCormack, J. K., & Muscatell, K. A. (2019).
 The metabolic mind: A role for leptin and ghrelin in affect and social cognition.
 Social and Personality Psychology Compass.

 What is the body's role in emotional experience?

 How do peripheral and central (brain) representations of the body play a role in shaping our emotions?
-My research examines why some people have a more "embodied" experience of their emotions and what this means for the time course, intensity, and regulation of emotions and other affective states.
+One arm of my research tries to understand why some people have a more "embodied" experience of their emotions and what this means for the time course, intensity, and regulation of emotions and other affective states.
 I'm also interested in the nature of interoceptive (inner bodily) awareness and how such bodily individual differences impact affect-based decisions, social perceptions, and health behaviors.
 Understanding individual differences in autonomic reactivity, arousal, interoception, and bodily sensations could improve our scientific models linking the mind and body, while also generating new insights that benefit clinical and healthcare treatments.

 MacCormack, J.K., & Lindquist, K.A.
 (2017).
 The constitutive role of the body in emotion: Schachter’s legacy for a psychological constructionist view of emotion.
 Emotion Review.

 MacCormack, J. K., Armstrong-Carter, E. L., Gaudier-Diaz, M., Meltzer-Brody, S., Sloan, E. K., Lindquist, K. A., & Muscatell, K. A. (under review).
-Bodily contributions to emotion during acute stress: A pharmacological approach.
+Beta-adrenergic contributions to emotion during acute stress: A pharmacological approach.

 Do beliefs and knowledge about the body matter for social affective skills & wellbeing?